Entrepreneur from Isla de la Juventud calls for a massive donation for hurricane Melissa victims

 The author of the initiative clarified that it is not about large contributions, but rather concrete gestures that can be vital for those who will lose everything.

-The call has generated multiple reactions on social media, where users from various provinces highlighted the importance of civil society and private enterprises organizing to provide humanitarian support in the midst of an emergency.
+The call has generated multiple reactions on social media, where users from various provinces emphasized the importance of civil society and private enterprises organizing to provide humanitarian support in the midst of an emergency.

 Filed under: